Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Serbia’s exchange rates explained

 The exchange rate determines how much one country’s currency is worth in another country’s currency.
 When a country’s currency is strong, it yields more money when exchanging it in a country with a weaker currency.
-Serbia’s exchange rate is flexible compared to the Canadian dollar, but the CAD-RSD relationship typically doesn’t make sharp, drastic movements.
+Serbia’s exchange rate is flexible compared to the South African rand, but the ZAR-RSD relationship typically doesn’t make sharp, drastic movements.
 Factors that influence the exchange rate include interest rates, economic stability and inflation.

 Documents needed for sending to and receiving money in Serbia

-To send money to Serbia from Canada, you’ll need government-issued ID and other documents, while documents needed to pick up money in Serbia may differ by company.
+To send money to Serbia from South Africa, you’ll need a government-issued ID and other documents, while the documents needed to pick up money in Serbia may differ by company.

-To send money from Canada to Serbia, you’ll need documentation and details that include:
+To send money from SA to Serbia, you’ll need documentation and details that include:

 Documents to receive money in Serbia